 This program was presented in partnership with the Virginia Foundation for the Humanities, the First Nations Australian Writers Network, and the Mary and David Harrison Institute for American History, Literature and Culture.

 The ARTinstead Festival was an opportunity for the Charlottesville community to explore their role in the ongoing local, national, and international dialogues about race.
-This special event will include drop-in art workshops, community dialogue, and a panel discussion with artists who address issues of race and identity in their work.
-Participating artists are Tony Albert (Girramay, Indigenous Australian), Gerald Cournoyer (Oglala Lakota, Native American), Frank Walker (African-American), and Madhavi Reddi (Indian-American).
+This special event included drop-in art workshops, community dialogue, and a panel discussion with artists who address issues of race and identity in their work.
+Participating artists included Tony Albert (Girramay, Indigenous Australian), Gerald Cournoyer (Oglala Lakota, Native American), Frank Walker (African-American), and Madhavi Reddi (Indian-American).
 Together we celebrated, respected, and learned about diverse cultures and identities in observance of NAIDOC Week.
 This event was spearheaded by Education intern Holly Zajur (CLAS 2015).

 Listen to the ARTinstead Panel Discussion on Race and Identity